-Good question!
-It can be very confusing to wrap your head around the difference of all three conditions which involve troublesome symptoms when milk is consumed.
+It can be very confusing to wrap your head around the differences between all three conditions which involve troublesome reactions when milk is consumed.
 Milk allergy and milk intolerance are reactions to the protein found in milk, whereas lactose intolerance is a digestive reaction to the sugar found in milk.

-We’ve created this infographic below to show you the difference between the three conditions:
+We’ve created this infographic below to avoid confusion surrounding lactose intolerance, milk allergy, and milk intolerance; and to show you the difference between the three conditions:

 Share this infographic on your site

-Did you know it is estimated that 45% of the population suffer from a food intolerance†?
+Did you know it is estimated that 45% of the population suffer from food intolerance†?
 Unlike a food allergy where symptoms come on rapidly, food intolerance symptoms can manifest relatively slowly.
 Symptoms are not life-threatening, unlike a food allergy, but they are often bothersome and can affect your quality of life.
-A milk intolerance is not necessarily lifelong and milk can sometimes be reintroduced after a period of elimination.
+A milk intolerance is not necessarily lifelong and milk can sometimes be reintroduced after a period of elimination, as symptoms improve

-Milk (protein) intolerance causes a delayed response, taking up to 3 days to cause symptoms, and can result in a wide range of symptoms, such as:
+Milk (protein) intolerance causes a delayed response, taking up to 3 days to cause a noticeable reaction, and can result in a wide range of symptoms, such as: